viku3991/ML_Assignment_2/README.md

 Fully numerical dataset

-No missing values in original data
+No missing values in the original data

 Well-balanced for binary classification

-Suitable for both classical and ensemble ML models
+Suitable for both classical and ensemble machine learning models

-3. Models Used and Evaluation Metrics
+# 3. Models Used and Evaluation Metrics

-All models were trained and evaluated on the same dataset using a consistent preprocessing pipeline (feature scaling and stratified train–test split).
+All models were trained and evaluated on the same dataset using a consistent preprocessing pipeline involving feature scaling and stratified train–test splitting.

 Machine Learning Models Implemented